arfc/saltproc/README.md

 Saltproc is a driver for SERPENT to simulate online fuel salt reprocessing for Molten Salt Reactors.
 It performs three major functions:
   * runs SERPENT
-  * creates and stores SERPENT output data in hdf5
+  * parsers and stores SERPENT output data in hdf5
-  * prasers and edits SERPENT input file (`reprocesses`)
+  * creates and edits SERPENT input file (`reprocesses`)

 The code logic flow is the following:
   1. Checks for restart ()